jessicac3732/github-tutorial/README.md

 * A text-based program.
 * Able to control, move, and create repositories.
 * A version control system that keeps snapshots of code.
-* Does not rely on Github.
+* Does not rely on Github

 ### GitHub
 * Connected to cloud9.
 * A more graphic way to organize the information in a file.
-* Relies on Git to add information to the files created.
+* Relies on Git, to add information to the files created.
 * A platform that holds all the files.
 * Tracks changes made to the file.